 See also: Democratic Party Congressional Progressive Caucus

-For an overview of Cicilline's voting record and policy positions on a variety of key issues during his years in Congress, click here.
+For an overview of McGovern's voting record on a number of key issues during the course of his legislative career, click here.